SaintKiri/PBSS/README.md

 # PBSS (Pitt Badminton Sign-up System)
 A program that replaces the sign-up sheet of Pitt's badminton club
+**Current Version: 1.0**

 # How to use
 (Assuming you have java installed)